alphagov/government-service-design-manual/service-manual/operations/devops.md

 ## Warning signs

-Like agile, the term devops is often used for marketing or promotional purposes.
+Like agile, the term Devops is often used for marketing or promotional purposes.
 This leads to a few common usages, which aren’t necessarily in keeping with what’s been said here.
 Watch out for:

 * Devops tools (nearly always marketing)
 * a Devops team (in many cases this is just a new silo of skills and knowledge)